7 Amazing Proven Stinging Nettle Benefits

 Stinging nettle close up view

-Have you been outside picking weeds, grabbed a plant that looked like no problem–only to end up with stinging and rashes that were a nightmare?
+Have you been outside picking weeds, grabbed an innocent-looking plant only to end up being stung and stung badly?

 Chances are that you encountered the Stinging Nettle.

-The Stinging Nettle is a gloveless gardener’s and curious plant lover’s nightmare.
-It doesn’t have thorns or prickers that are obvious to the eye, but instead it has fine hairs that look innocent enough, but they aren’t.
-However, once you get past its almost invisible prickers, there is a powerhouse of healing in that plant.
-The Benefits of Stinging Nettle are many.
+The Stinging Nettle is a gloveless gardener's and curious plant lover's nightmare.
+It doesn't have thorns or prickers that are obvious to the eye, but it has fine hairs that are full of a strong stinging punch.
+However, what's hidden beneath the sting is a plethora of healing power.

 What is Stinging Nettle?